First Chinese woman walks in space, scripts history | Technology

 She was selected for the present manned space mission in December 2019.

+"Women's participation in extravehicular activities is an integral part of manned space, and we are witnessing history thanks to Wang's bravery," Yang Yuguang, Vice-Chair of Space Transportation Committee for International Astronautical Federation, told the Global Times.

+There is little difference between men and women in terms of requirements for conducting a spacewalk, and the only thing that needs adjustment would be the spacesuit, which must be tailored to the female body to enable them to carry out their work with precision, space experts told the daily.

-While Wang and Zhai conducted the extravehicular activities (EVAs) which included the spacewalk on Monday, the third member of the crew, Ye Guangfu played a supporting role from within the module.
+While Wang and Zhai conducted the extravehicular activities, which included the spacewalk on Monday, the third member of the crew, Ye Guangfu played a supporting role from within the module.

 The mission further tested the functions of the indigenously developed new-generation extravehicular spacesuits, the coordination between the astronauts and the mechanical arm, and the reliability and safety of supporting equipment related to the EVAs, Xinhua reported.